adzuci/admissions-classifier/README.md

 # Admissions Classifier

-Binary classifier (logistic regression) that predicts Admit/Reject for **undergraduate** college applications using the [Kaggle student admission dataset](https://www.kaggle.com/datasets/amanace/student-admission-dataset).
+Binary classifier (logistic regression) that predicts Admit/Reject for college applications using the [Kaggle student admission dataset](https://www.kaggle.com/datasets/amanace/student-admission-dataset).
 Features: GPA, SAT score, extracurricular activities.

-## Project Requirements (Instructor)
+## Project Requirements

-**Business scenario**: University/College Admissions — a pipeline from beginning to end.
+**Business scenario**: University/College Admissions would like an admissions pipeline from beginning to end.

 - **Beginning**: A student comes to the university/college for an admission enquiry
-- **End product**: Admitted
+- **End product**: model decides if student is accepted or rejected

 ## Setup